kartonfarkas/api_docs/source/suite/contacts/contact_list_list.rst

 Listing Contact Lists
 =====================

-Returns a list of the available contact lists of the customer.
+Generates a list of the available contact lists.

 Endpoint
 --------